xaybid/to-do-list/README.md

 - ReactJS: Frontend framework for building user interfaces.
 - Redux: State management library for managing application state.
 - React-Bootstrap: UI library for styling components.
-- Local Storage: Persistent storage for saving tasks so they are not lost on page reload.

 ## Installation